 Once the recipe's starting point is defined, you can add the subsequent actions required to complete—and eventually automate—your process.

 Before you start a recipe, you first need to define the process.
 This is done with the help of actions.
 An action is a single operation performed within an instance.
 For example, you can create issues or comments in Jira, post a message to Slack, update the standard of custom records in Salesforce, and much more.

 Workato is an effective tool when appropriately leveraged, unlocking the full potential of each device.
 Many of your day-to-day tasks can be automated to reduce human error and increase efficiency so your teams can instead focus on more critical tasks.
 For comprehensive information about any application connection, please refer to the Workato Documentation.

 Our consultants are experienced in integrating a wide variety of technology platforms.
-Check out the press release on Praecipio Consulting receiving 2020 Workato Partner Award for IT Automations.
+Check out the press release on Praecipio receiving the 2020 Workato Partner Award for IT Automations.
 We are ready to answer any questions you might have.